jhspetersson/fselect/README.md

 And even simple glob will suffice:

     fselect name from /home/user where path = *Rust*

+Find files by creation date:

+    fselect path from /home/user where created = 2017-05-01

+Be more specific to match all files created at 3PM:

+    fselect path from /home/user where created = '2017-05-01 15'

+And even more specific:

+    fselect path from /home/user where created = '2017-05-01 15:10'
+    fselect path from /home/user where created = '2017-05-01 15:10:30'

+Date and time intervals possible (find everything updated since May 1st):

+    fselect path from /home/user where modified gte 2017-05-01

 ### Columns and expression fields

 * `path`
 * `name`
 * `size`
+* `created`
+* `accessed`
+* `modified`

 ### Operators